What Can You Do When Insurance Does Not Cover Ketamine Treatment for Mental Health?

 • Insurance significantly decreases the prevalence of untreated depression.
 Good access to care makes it easier for depressed individuals to seek therapy (Baicker et al., 2018; Fry et al., 2018).

 • Insurance improves patients’ adherence to treatment.
 Marginalized people, such as most retired seniors, cannot afford the high antidepressant medication costs.
-But insurance increases antidepressant use in this group (Donohue et al., 2011).
+However, insurance increases antidepressant use in this group (Donohue et al., 2011).

 • Insurance reduces relapses.
 Treatment adherence ensures more symptom-free days for impoverished patients on long-term mood disorder treatment (Donohue et al., 2011).